tatianaacostag/DevelopersDoc_site/content/es/PayU Module Documentation/PayU operations/Transfers.md

 In the _Transfers_ module, you can fin the options to transfer the funds collected in your virtual PayU account to your main bank account registered.

-## Considerations
+## Consideraciones {#considerations}
 Keep in mind the following considerations before transferring funds to your bank account.

-* You must have your bank information updated and validated.
+* You must have your bank information updated y validated.
 Take into account that if you have requested the update of your bank account, the transfers you make are sent to the former bank account until our Risk team have validated it.S
 * The first three local transfers performed during the first month are free.
 Since the 4th transfer request, PayU charges the following values:
   - Colombia: 6.500,00 COP + VAT (Colombia)
   - Peru: 10,00 PEN + IGV (Peru),